emmasabb3/minno-tasks/IAT/README.md

-# IAT extension for Minno
+# IAT extension for Minno - Hi its Emma!

 ### An extension script for implementing the Implicit Association Test (IAT) with Minno.